openedx/cc2olx/README.rst

     External Video Link, Edx Id, Youtube Id

 Either Edx Id or Youtube Id should be be present.
+In case both of these are given Edx Id takes priority.

 The link map file can be supplied using `-f` or `--link_file`::